 The following Kansas State University rules or guidelines exist:

 - Radiation Safety Manual (pdf);

 - Respirator Program; and

 The following responsibilities are assigned to various University administrators, faculty and staff:

 The Campus Environmental Health & Safety Committee recommends university policy concerning environmental and safety issues.

 Environmental Health and Safety enforces compliance with federal, state, local and university policies concerning occupational safety and health.
 Environmental Health and Safety is responsible for investigating occupational safety and health concerns and providing consultation to departments for compliance with standards and policies.
-Environmental Health and Safety reports environmental and safety concerns to the Vice President for Administration and Finance, and the Campus Environmental Health & Safety Committee, as well as, Federal, State and local public agencies, as required by law.
+Environmental Health and Safety reports environmental and safety concerns to the Vice President for University Operations, and the Campus Environmental Health & Safety Committee, as well as, Federal, State and local public agencies, as required by law.

 Each employee is responsible to know, understand and follow the guidelines and should be continually on guard to prevent unsafe work practices.
 The employee should report to the Department Head or Director any work related accidents, near-accidents or occupational safety and health problems that need to be addressed.

 Overall, the University has a responsibility to provide a safe workplace for its employees.
 Workers also have a responsibility to follow safe practices to protect themselves and others working around them.
 In all types of labor, there is a certain amount of common sense that must be brought to the job by the worker.